yashiazize/yashiazize/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on being an amazing frontend web developer.
+- 🔭 I’m currently working on being an amazing fullstack web developer.
-- 🌱 I’m currently learning React
+- 🌱 Recently learned React, currently learning Backend.
-- 🤔 I’m looking for help with how to make app ideas come to fruition
+- 🤔 I’m looking for help with how to make app ideas come to fruition.
-- 💬 Ask me about anything that involves video games, movies, tv, and trivia.
+- 💬 Ask me about anything that involves video games, movies, tv, and trivia, and coding :).
-- ⚡ Fun fact: Not really fun, but I drowned twice in one day when I was 10.